CampusAI/CampusAI.github.io/_ml/dim_reduction/dim_reduction.md

 - Geometry in high-dim spaces is **not intuitive**.

-So, how can we cope with high-dim data?

-- Quantify **relevance** of dimensions and (possibly) eliminate some.
-This is commonly used in supervised learning, where we pay more attention to the variables which are more highly-correlated to the target.

-- Explore **correlation between dimensions**.
-Often a set of dimensions can be explained by a single phenomena which can be explained by a single latent dimension.

 {% include annotation.html %}
 It is easy to see how space grows exponentially with the dimensions.